LeimLarissa/Baltic-German-Intelligentsia/T1_detailled_explanation.md

 While previously 3,4 % of lines were erroneus now about 2,6 % remain.
 From the original anticipated error types (NomSpace and SpecSpace) I was able to remove 75,9 %.
 Considering all error types I was able to remove 25,6 %.
-The whole overview for the [error statistics of the GGuA broken down by year can be found here](https://github.com/LeimLarissa/Baltic-German-Intelligentsia/blob/bcde8e875eb15e2814cc9b4560b1da01a19bf33d/Sources/GGuA/2023-02-13_OverallGGuAErrorStats.csv).
+The whole overview for the [error overview of the GGuA broken down by year can be found here](https://github.com/LeimLarissa/Baltic-German-Intelligentsia/blob/bcde8e875eb15e2814cc9b4560b1da01a19bf33d/Sources/GGuA/2023-02-13_OverallGGuAErrorStats.csv).

 Overall lines across GGuA material: 300.440
 Errorneus lines of original anticipated types: 3.486